 The BFO’s opera productions are usually directed by Iván Fischer as staged concerts designed for concert halls.
 In New York Magazine’s 2013 list of the city’s top classical music events, the BFO’s Marriage of Figaro was voted the best of the year.
 Other successful productions have been invited to major music centers, including the Mostly Mozart Festival, the Edinburgh Festival and the Abu Dhabi Festival.
-From 2018 the BFO will found the yearly Vicenza Opera Festival in the unique Teatro Olimpico.
+From 2018 the BFO will be the resident orchestra of the yearly Vicenza Opera Festival in the unique Teatro Olimpico.

 Since its foundation forty years ago, the BFO’s Music Director has been Iván Fischer.
 Its first principal guest conductors were Sir Georg Solti and Sir Yehudi Menuhin.
 This position is currently held by Gábor Takács-Nagy.
 The BFO has commissioned and premiered many new compositions.
 In order to educate young talents, the orchestra has developed an apprentice scheme in collaboration with the European Union Youth Orchestra and the Verbier Festival.
 Its first principal guest conductors were Sir Georg Solti and Sir Yehudi Menuhin.
 Now this position is held by Gábor Takács-Nagy.
 Since its foundation over thirty years ago, the BFO’s Music Director has been Iván Fischer.
 The Budapest Festival Orchestra is a foundation governed by a Board of Directors and receives subsidy from the Hungarian State and the Municipality of Budapest.
 Friends’ Circles and Supporters’ Clubs of the Budapest Festival Orchestra have been formed in Hungary, the US, the UK, Switzerland and Germany.